kr-matthews/tic-tac-toe/README.md

 # Tic Tac Toe

-This is a simple SPA toy project to create a playable game with React (and reasonable CSS styling).
+This is a simple single-page-application toy project to create a playable game with React (and CSS styling).

 ### Play

 [https://kr-matthews.github.io/tic-tac-toe/](https://kr-matthews.github.io/tic-tac-toe/)

-### Game-play (intentions -- project is incomplete)
+### Game-play

-You can have two players play against each other (on the same screen), or opt to play against the computer.
-There are several computer players to choose from.
+There are two players playing against each other on a common interface (screen).
+Each player can be human-controlled or one of several built-in computer players.

 Wins-ties-loses are tracked (until the page is refreshed or exited).